Real estate notes are the most popular notes for investing.

 The mechanics of these transactions are relatively straightforward.
 Though dealing with any large financial institution can have its challenges.

-- Dealing directly with key decision makers
+- Deal directly with key decision makers

-How Much To Offer Non-Performing Notes
+How Much to Offer for Notes

 - Down payment